ZisElite/cmtl/documents/documentation/Scenes/tag.tscn.md

 It is used to populate the tags scroll area.
-It has a button with the name of the tag
+It has a button with the name of the tag.